ray-project/ray-llm/README.md

 serve run template/serve.yaml
 ```

 The serve YAML file runs the lightgpt model.
-You can modify it to deploy any model in the `models` directory of this repo, provided you have the right GPU resources,
-or define your own model YAML file and run that instead.
+You can modify it to deploy any model in the `models` directory of this repo, provided you have the right GPU resources.
+You can also define your own model YAML file in the `models/` directory and run that instead.
+Follow the Aviary Model Registry [guide](models/README.md) for that.

 ### Query the model